Ingleton Wood's new London home

-KKA will be designing the RECHARGE experience, focusing on how the use of sustainable, emotive decoration and soft fabrics will contribute to the bedroom of the future.
+KKA will be designed the 2019 RECHARGE experience, focusing on how the use of sustainable, emotive decoration and soft fabrics will contribute to the bedroom of the future.

 KKA Interiors is an internationally noted and award-winning practice, whose recent work includes Hilton Garden Inn Hotel at Silverstone Racetrack and the LFC Anfield Megastore, as well as luxury student accommodation Tru Student and Boho – featuring slides, swing seating and reclaimed caravan music rooms.

 What can we expect from your RECHARGE experience?

 ‘Our design for Mix Design Collective explores sustainability and its importance on a commercial scale.
 We aspire to reinvent the traditional hotel room concept and create an oasis where one can find themselves exposed to experiences that allow recharging and resurgence of creative potential.

 ‘We welcomed the opportunity to challenge our creative thinking through our involvement with Mix Design Collective.
 This exciting venture has enabled us to develop and push our boundaries through an experimental platform.’

 What do you see as the current trends are in hospitality design?